Food Price Outlook, 2025 and 2026

 The PPIs are typically far more volatile than the CPIs, which are further down the supply chain.
 Price volatility decreases as products move from the farm to the wholesale sector to the retail sector.
 Because of multiple processing stages in the U.S. food system, the CPI typically lags movements in the PPI.
 The PPI is thus a useful tool for understanding what may soon happen to the CPI.

-USDA, ERS does not forecast industry-level PPIs for unprocessed, processed, and finished foods and feeds.
+ERS does not forecast industry-level PPIs for unprocessed, processed, and finished foods and feeds.
 However, these prices have historically shown a strong correlation with the all-food and food-at-home CPIs.

 PPI Forecast Changes This Month

-Prices for farm-level milk fell by 4.9 percent in January 2025, the fourth straight month of decreases, although prices were 10.2 percent higher than January 2024 due to price increases earlier in 2024.
-Prices for farm-level milk are predicted to decrease by 3.5 percent in 2025, with a prediction interval of -26.0 to 28.6 percent.
+Prices for farm-level milk rose by 7.0 percent from June 2025 to July 2025.
+Farm-level milk prices were still 0.1 percent lower in July 2025 than in July 2024.
+In 2025, prices are predicted to increase despite increases in milk production.
+Prices for farm-level milk are predicted to increase by 1.8 percent in 2025, with a prediction interval of -6.3 to 12.0 percent.

 See the Overview page for Consumer Price Index and Producer Price Index datasets that include recent price changes and forecasts of price changes for all categories discussed in this summary.